Frequently Asked Questions About Our New Vision

 The Berkshire Museum’s current Board of Trustees includes individuals with experience in many fields including public schools and higher education, finance, law, business management, media, organizational development, human relations, risk management, and art, history, and science.
 Most of our Trustees have also served on the boards of other non-profit organizations in the Berkshires and beyond.
 What they all have in common is their deep love for the people and place we call the Berkshires, and an enduring commitment to ensure the Museum can continue to serve our community for years to come.

 A complete list of the Berkshire Museum’s current Board of Trustees can be reviewed here.

 The Berkshire Museum is a private, non-profit organization sustained by donations, memberships, ticket sales, and our endowment.
 The Museum is governed by the Board to serve the needs of our community through its mission: to bring people together for experiences that spark creativity and innovative thinking by making inspiring, educational connections among art, history, and natural science.

-If approved by the Supreme Judicial Court, the agreement filed on February 9, 2018 would allow the sale of up to 40 previous deaccessioned works from the Museum’s collection and would keep Norman Rockwell’s Shuffleton’s Barbershop accessible to the public, most immediately here in the Berkshires at the Normal Rockwell Museum.
-This agreement would resolve all legal action between the AGO and the Museum.
+The agreement filed on February 9, 2018 allows the sale of up to 40 previously deaccessioned works from the Museum’s collection and keeps Norman Rockwell’s Shuffleton’s Barbershop accessible to the public, most immediately here in the Berkshires at the Normal Rockwell Museum.
+This agreement resolves all legal action between the AGO and the Museum.
 We believe this agreement will secure the future of the Museum for generations to come.

 Please contact us with any additional questions or concerns.